CATE: Computation-aware Neural Architecture Encoding with Transformers: Abstract

 \section{Abstract}

 Recent works \cite{white2020study,yan2020arch} demonstrate the importance of architecture encodings in Neural Architecture Search (NAS).
 These encodings encode either structure or computation information of the neural architectures.
 Compared to structure-aware encodings, computation-aware encodings map architectures with similar accuracies to the same region, which improves the downstream architecture search performance \cite{zhang2019d,white2020study}.
 In this work, we introduce a \textbf{C}omputation-\textbf{A}ware \textbf{T}ransformer-based \textbf{E}ncoding method called CATE.
 Different from existing computation-aware encodings based on fixed transformation (e.g. path encoding), CATE employs a pairwise pre-training scheme to learn computation-aware encodings using Transformers with cross-attention.
 Such learned encodings contain dense and contextualized computation information of neural architectures.
 We compare CATE with eleven encodings under three major encoding-dependent NAS subroutines in both small and large search spaces.
 Our experiments show that CATE is beneficial to the downstream search, especially in the large search space.
-Moreover, the outside search space experiment shows its superior generalization ability beyond the search space on which it was trained.
+Moreover, the outside search space experiment demonstrates its superior generalization ability beyond the search space on which it was trained.
+Our code is available at: \href{https://github.com/MSU-MLSys-Lab/CATE}{https://github.com/MSU-MLSys-Lab/CATE}.